w3f/polkadot-wiki/docs/general/polkadot-uc.md

 discussion.
 For more information see [RFC-0010](https://github.com/polkadot-fellows/RFCs/pull/10) and [RFC-0015](https://github.com/polkadot-fellows/RFCs/pull/17/files).

-### Coretime Allocation
+## Core Usage in Polkadot 1.0

 In Polkadot 1.0 applications where producing blocks at a fixed rate of 12 seconds whether it was needed or not.
 This led to inefficient allocation of energy and economic incentives for producing full blocks under heavy workload and empty blocks under light workload.
-Ideally, blocks are produced when needed and then system targets full block capacity lowering the probability to produce blocks half full or worse, empty.

-We mentioned how the instantaneous Coretime rental targets 100% usage, and how bulk Coretime is sold on a monthly basis maximizing agility and letting the market figuring out the best solution for applications.
-The new vision of Polkadot will make the ecosystem even more agile and allow applications to tweak how often they produce blocks based on their needs.

-## Core Usage in Polkadot 1.0

 The figure below shows the core usage for Polkadot 1.0, where the horizontal axis is time and each row represents a core.
 Different colors show five different parachains, each one using one core